danielperez660/IndividualProject/README.md

 If initial interaction between the phone and the beacon is set up then there will be an attempt to interact with the time logging website to log how long the worker has been in the office for.

 ## Log
+### 02-04-20
+* Added way of identifying who is leaving the office in the text chat of slack

 ### 28-03-20
 * changes to room selection now allows to be done with radio button
 * issue identified for dimensions.
 The constraints for the main activity are hardcoded when they should be relative or they should fill according to content.
 Big change which will be annoying to implement.
 Fully UI issue which is out of scope currently.